JohnnyGOX17/john-gentile-website/kb/programming_languages/rust.md

 ### rustdoc

 Rust ships with a tool called [rustdoc](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html) which can generate documentation by parsing specially formatted comments in Rust source code.
+It can build documentation via cargo with `$ cargo doc`.

 `rustdoc` can also perform [documentation tests](https://doc.rust-lang.org/rustdoc/write-documentation/documentation-tests.html) within comments.